open-spaced-repetition/fsrs4anki/README.md

 - In Anki, open the deck options of any deck (it doesn’t matter which deck).
 Find the Advanced Settings column, and paste the code you copied into the Custom Scheduling field:
 <p align="center"><img width="625" alt="image" src="https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/5c292f91-8845-4f8c-ac42-55f9a0f2946e"></p>

-- Ensure that the learning and re-learning steps are shorter than 1 day in any deck that you want to use with FSRS.
+- Ensure that the learning and re-learning steps are shorter than 1 day in any deck you want to use with FSRS.
 Other settings, such as “Graduating interval” and “Easy interval”, don’t matter.
 For more details about which Anki settings matter and which are obsolete, see the [FAQs](https://github.com/open-spaced-repetition/fsrs4anki/wiki/FAQ).
 <p align="center"><img width="625" alt="image" src="https://github.com/user1823/fsrs4anki/assets/32575846/ba36847d-28f5-4df3-b4b3-4ff425609c04"></p>

 After you perform the above steps, the FSRS4Anki Scheduler should ideally be active.
 If you want to confirm this, you can change this part of the code: